A group of students laughing in Guildhall square

 • Maternity Action - a charity that promotes, protects and enhances the rights of all pregnant women, new mothers and their families, including employment.

-• myGwork - is the business community for LGBT+ professionals, students, inclusive employers and anyone who believes in workplace equality.
-Includes a list of LGBT+ inclusive organisations and a jobs board.
+• myGwork - is the business community for LGBTQ+ professionals, students, inclusive employers and anyone who believes in workplace equality.
+Includes a list of LGBTQ+ inclusive organisations and a jobs board.